Volunteer with Children in Romania

 You will have a couple of days to visit the various projects and have an orientation tour around Brasov with Razvan.

 A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since 2003.
-A veteran rep – he has dealt with over 400 volunteers so far – he always goes way beyond his Oyster job description, organising wonderful trips (to Dracula’s castle and the Black Sea among others) for participants.
+A veteran rep – he has dealt with over 400 volunteers so far – he always goes way beyond his Oyster job description.
 He was personally involved in the fundraising and subsequent building of one local orphanage and champions both the bear sanctuary and children’s homes.

 It doesn’t matter if you’re a short or long-term volunteer, you still get full support from Razvan, whose aim is to ensure that you have a happy and productive time in Romania.

 What is provided